Miss Bala (2019 film)

 Miss Bala (English: "Miss Bullet") is a 2019 action thriller film directed by Catherine Hardwicke and written by Gareth Dunnet-Alcocer, based on the 2011 Mexican film of the same name.
 The film stars Gina Rodriguez, Ismael Cruz Córdova, and Anthony Mackie, and follows a woman who trains to take down a Mexican drug cartel after her friend is kidnapped.

 The film was released in the United States on February 1, 2019, by Columbia Pictures, in Dolby Cinema.
-The film was a box office flop, grossing $15.4 million worldwide against a $15 million production budget.
+The film was a box office failure, grossing $15.4 million worldwide against a $15 million production budget.
 While Rodriguez's performance received some praise, critics compared the film unfavorably to the original, saying it suffered from "bland action and predictable story beats".